 Food grade recycled polypropylene (rPP) in packaging

-WRAP is working in partnership with industry to develop a viable process to recycle post-consumer PP packaging waste into rPP suitable for use in the manufacture of new food packaging.
-The reports below provide an update on the progress made so far and the remaining challenges.
+WRAP is working in partnership with industry to develop a viable process to improve the identification and sorting of post-consumer packaging (including PET, HDPE and PP) suitable for food-grade application.
+The phases below provide an update on the progress made so far and the remaining challenges.
 For the latest report (2016) looking at fluorescent markers, see Phase 6.

 Phase 3 – further development and testing of the recycling process

 The work we carried out in this phase had three strands.

 A) Polypropylene packaging market data

 WRAP carried out an assessment of the UK market for PP packaging and estimated the amount of PP packaging waste that could be available for a food grade PP recycling process in the UK.
 The report provides a breakdown of the PP packaging market by type and discusses key aspects of PP packaging and their impact on food grade recyclability.